HumanAssisted/JACS/README.md

 JACS is both a JSON Schema and Reference implementation of [OSAP](https://github.com/HumanAssistedIntelligence/OSAP) used and developed by [HAI.AI (Human Assisted Intelligence)](https://hai.ai) to allow more secure communications between hetrogeneous AI agents and human UIs.

 ## trust

 When data is changed documents are versioned and the version is cryptographically signed.
 Changes can be verified and approved by other agents, allowing for creation and exchange of trusted data.
+Any person or software can modify a doc, but only agents can sign the changes.

-Importantly, the verification can be done be third parties with root certificates, much like the signing authorities SSL.
+Importantly, the verification can be done by third parties with root certificates, much like the signing authorities SSL.
+They also can serve as repositories for public keys, like PGP.

 ## extensible